Skip to main content

 • --transaction-fee-recipient: Specifies your transaction fee recipient address, which will receive all block rewards and tips from transactions.
 The address can be any EOA address you have control over on a wallet like MetaMask, Ledger, or any other wallet with the functionality to connect with LUKSO or custom networks.

-If you want to set custom flags to the start command, like the graffiti or a custom stat page connection, make sure to add them.
-You can find more information about passing options to the client on the official LUKSO CLI Documentation.
+If you want to set custom flags to the start command, like the graffiti or a custom stat page connection, you can find more information in the official LUKSO CLI Documentation.

 info